IonicaBizau/gh-repos/README.md

-> Get one or all the owner repositories from GitHub.
+> Get one or all of the owner's repositories from GitHub.